will-maclean/sb3-burn/README.md

 The project currently contains a working DQN algorithm, as well as a set of implemented environments.
 The planned works for the immediate future are:

-1. Testing / code coverage
+1. Soft Actor Critic
-2. Examples / rustdoc / sb3_book
+2. Testing / code coverage
-3. Checkpointing / saving / loading / resuming training
+3. Examples / rustdoc / sb3_book
-4. Benchmarking performance, including visualisation creation
+4. Checkpointing / saving / loading / resuming training
-5. Implementing more common gym environments
+5. crates.io
-6. Complex distributions
+6. Benchmarking performance, including visualisation creation
-7. Soft Actor Critic
+7. Implementing more common gym environments

 ## Implemented Works